 Religious Satanists existed in the 1950's, both in the United States and the UK.
 But they were little known to the public.
 There are many beliefs about the origin of modern Satanism:

 LaVey did write a series of books which are essentially the only readily available books on Satanism available in most bookstores.
 There have been enormous numbers of books about Satanism written by Fundamentalist or other Evangelical Christians.
 They are readily available through conservative Christian bookstores.
 However, they are usually unrelated to religious Satanism.
 They often contain misinformation that is traceable back to the Witch burning times in Europe (circa 1450-1792 CE) rather than to any present or past reality.
 Another source for their misinformation was the novel called "Michelle Remembers."
 This was allegedly a documentary about the sexual and physical abuse of a girl by an underground Satanic group.
 In reality, the book was a work of fiction.
 However, it triggered a Satanic Panic in 1980, and helped convince millions of people that Satanic Ritual Abuse (SRA) was a clear and present danger.
 It wasn't real then and it is not today.
-By the turn of the century, belief in SRA had died down, largely because of the absence of hard evidence that any such crimes had ever been committed.
+By the mid-1990's, belief in SRA had died down, largely because of the absence of hard evidence that any such crimes had ever been committed.

 A number of Satanic periodicals exist.
 Many other Satanic traditions exist in addition to the Church of Satan.
 These are mainly found in North America and Europe.

 Religious Satanism - today: